Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 Also note that most `lex`s (including the [`flex`](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator))) are not so "smart" enough to match multiple patterns concurrently, and when they get to know the first pattern does not match `"helloworks"` at the character `'k'` they simply try to match the second pattern back from the start of the input.
 (If they want to be "smart", they need to put an action into the regular expression ADT (algebraic data type) and then combine all regular expressions from patterns into one.)
 That means, depending on accompanied patterns, the action corresponding to a matched pattern may not be executed immediately.

 So, to facilitate the analysis of real-time streams, rtlex features:
-- immediate matching of patterns, rather than lazy matching to find out any possible longer match, and
+> - immediate matching of patterns, rather than lazy matching to find out any possible longer match, and
-- concurrent matching of all patterns, rather than trying patterns one by one.
-(By concurrent, I do not mean that every pattern is run through a separate thread, but that patterns are arranged interleaved so that there is no backtracking when a pattern matching fails.)
+> - concurrent matching of all patterns, rather than trying patterns one by one.
+(By concurrent, I do not mean that every pattern is matched through a separate thread, but that patterns are matched in such an interleaved way that there will be no backtracking when a pattern fails to match and another pattern is tried.)

 ## An example